 My best outcome happens if the short-term trend reverses, that is if the market rises and makes my buy profitable.
 The worst outcome happens if the trend continues in the same direction (trend+).
 In that case, I have a 42% chance of the trade ending in profit, and a 47% chance of it ending in a loss.

-When I set the trade up what I am looking for is the chance of the take profit being reached, to be at least 1.5x the chance of the stop being reached.
+When I set the trade-up I can find values such that the chance of the take profit being reached, is at least 1.5x the chance of the stop being reached.
 This will give a win ratio of around 70% or higher.

-Also, remember that if you move the stop loss or take profit while the trade is open that gives you an entirely different set of outcomes.
+Remember that if you move the stop loss or take profit while the trade is open that gives you a different set of outcomes.

 Analyzing the Trade

-To see how the stop and take profit levels shift for different trading timeframes, I can work out an envelope, which will give me a fixed win ratio.
+To see how the stop-loss and take-profit levels shift for different trading timeframes, I can work out an envelope, which will give me a fixed win ratio.
 The graph below in Figure 4 shows this plotted out for my example trade.

 From this, I can see that if I were trading over a 12-hour period, I could choose to set: